-If you’re on your laptop, pull out your phone or tablet to see if you can get internet over the same Wi-Fi connection.
-If it connects on one device but not the other, then you know that your internet connection is fine and it’s the disconnected device that’s having the problem.
+If you’re on your laptop, use your phone or tablet to see if you can get online over the same Wi-Fi connection.
+If it connects on one device but not the other, then you know that your internet Wi-Fi is fine and it’s the disconnected device that’s having the problem.

 Try a different Ethernet cable

 If you have a spare Ethernet cable, swap it out with the one currently plugged into your modem and router and see if it makes a difference.
 Cables don’t last forever, and it could be that your current Ethernet cable has kicked the bucket and needs to be replaced.

 Improve the position of your device and/or router

 For router placement, the key factors to consider are distance, elevation, and obstructions.
 So, when picking a spot for your router, choose somewhere central and elevated relative to your devices.
 Furthermore, do your best to avoid placing the router near any electronic devices (especially microwaves) or any disruptive surfaces.